Selling your house

 If you have any problems with an agent, contact the Real Estate Agents Authority.
 They’re an independent government body that regulates the real estate industry.

 Sale and purchase agreement

-The sale and purchase agreement sets out what you've agreed with the buyer about the house sale (eg the price, chattels to be included, settlement date).
+The sale and purchase agreement sets out what you've agreed with the buyer about the house sale, for example the price, chattels to be included and settlement date.

 Selling your rental or investment property